UniOfGreenwich/ELEE1119_Exercises/src/EmbeddedC/pwm.md

 - `COM0A1`: Compare Output Mode for `OC0A`.
   - Setting `COM0A1` to 1 enables non-inverting PWM output on `OC0A` (Pin `PD6`).
-    > Note:
+    ~~~admonish note

-    >> - In non-inverting mode, the output starts high at the beginning of the timer cycle and goes low when the timer reaches the value in `OCR0A`.
+    - In non-inverting mode, the output starts high at the beginning of the timer cycle and goes low when the timer reaches the value in `OCR0A`.
-    >> - The duty cycle is therefore determined by the value in `OCR0A`: a higher value keeps the signal high for a longer portion of the cycle
+    - The duty cycle is therefore determined by the value in `OCR0A`: a higher value keeps the signal high for a longer portion of the cycle

+    ~~~

 - `WGM01` and `WGM00`: Waveform Generation Mode.
   - Setting both `WGM01` and `WGM00` to 1 puts `Timer0` in **Fast PWM mode**.